aynalemL/MappingNeighbourhoodComplaints/README.md

 Ingestion:

 - The raw data is uploaded and stored on s3.
-Then converted converted
+Then converted to parquet in order to make the column that is essential for my project.